 - Essential Lifestyle Planning, a State program focused on person-centered planning methodologies, is another tool that can be utilized to help individuals overcome barriers to achieving their most integrated setting.
 The person-centered planning process assists individuals, families, and guardians with recognizing the strengths of individuals with developmental disabilities and the many opportunities for the individual's personal growth that a community living situation can foster.
 The program can be accessed by contacting Money Follows the Person, State Residential Center, and DDA staff. - Coordinators of Community Services ("CCS", formerly known as Resource Coordinators) are skilled at presenting community options and are available to assist individuals transitioning from an institutional setting to a communitybased service. - DDA's Regional Offices are able to distribute up to \$700 to each Money Follows the Person-eligible individuals transitioning to their own home or apartment.
-The money can be used for expenses such as transportation, groceries, or deposits for utilities. - DDA continues to conduct provider recruitments across the state to attract qualified providers potentially increasing capacity.
-This effort to increase community provider capacity yielded one national agency which is now licensed in the State of Maryland and providing services to nearly a dozen individuals with intellectual disabilities and mental health needs.
-This resource has proven helpful in discharging people from Potomac Center as well as avoiding potential admissions to the state residential center. - The Community Pathways Waiver includes "transition services," which are one-time only expenses for individuals transitioning from an institutional or non-residential site to the community.
+The money can be used for expenses such as transportation, groceries, or deposits for utilities. - The DDA continues to look for providers, both in State and nationally to fill unmet needs for qualified providers of services specific to current needs of the system.
+Over the last year thirteen new providers have been licensed to provide services.
+Many of the current licensed providers have enhanced their skill set in providing services.
+Sixteen of our licensed providers have chosen to support people with forensic or behavioral challenges who have left or are planning to leave the SRCs or FRC this year.
+To support these providers in their efforts to expand their services, the clinical teams from the facilities have been working closely with these providers.
+The clinical teams attend meetings and provide additional support needed for the community providers to successfully provide quality services.
+This resource has proven helpful in discharging people from Potomac Center. - The Community Pathways Waiver includes "transition services," which are one-time only expenses for individuals transitioning from an institutional or non-residential site to the community.
 The opportunity for transition services has been expanded from 60 days in advance of transition to 180 days in advance of a transition.
 The increased time will provide individuals the opportunity to plan for, and purchase, items that will facilitate their transition to a community residential setting. - The Balancing Incentive Payment Program grant awarded the State more than \$106 million in federal grant funding to further efforts to provide long-term care in community-based settings rather than institutions.
 The grant award is an integral component of a broad statewide approach to expand community-based care.
 The grant also funds new investments to transition individuals from nursing homes to the community, the adoption of a better screening tool to identify people who need services, and the formation of new consumer council.
-Additional information can be found at: https://dhmh.maryland.gov/longtermcare/Pages/Maryland-Money-Follows-the-Person.aspx.
+Additional information can be found at:

+https://dhmh.maryland.gov/longtermcare/Pages/Maryland-Money-Follows-the-Person.aspx.